Commercial Auto Insurance

 What is commercial auto insurance?

-A commercial auto policy typically includes:
+A commercial auto policy covers vehicles owned or used by your business.
+It typically includes:

 Collision and comprehensive coverage — for damage to your business vehicle

-Uninsured/underinsured motorist coverage – in case another driver lacks sufficient coverage
+Uninsured / underinsured motorist coverage — if another driver lacks sufficient insurance

 What vehicles are covered?